yoeynsf/EPSM_Tool/README.md

 $401F - Data where A1 = 1
 ```

+In order to prevent stray writes to the NES's internal registers, the data ports have a lowest value of `$4018`.

 ## **Play**

  **`Rate`** - Half-seconds in between  `Key On` commands and `Key Off` commands.

  **`Loop`** - Used to keep the patch playing while you edit parameters.
 Works in conjunction with `Rate`and `Note.` toggles with `A + L/R`

  **`Note`** - Pitch to play patch at.
 Currently only scales in the key of C Major, no accidentals (C1-B4).
-A dedicated MIDI cartridge for the tool is planned, allowing for 6-channel playback of patches in real time.
+A dedicated MIDI cartridge for the tool is planned, allowing for 6-channel playback of patches in real time (not constrained to a scale).

 ## Special Thanks